crixo/workshop-advanced-kubernetes-material/kubernetes/deployments-in-action.md

   Volumes:	<none>
 ```

 Using history and revisions is a very powerful tool, they let you see what changed in your deployments.
-Also, they let you see whichi deployment was in a sane state and let you rollback to that point of time.
+Also, they let you see which deployment was in a sane state and let you rollback to that point of time.

 ```bash
 kubectl rollout history deployment/nginx-deployment --revision=2